Dovie Thurman: Death

 Thurman's documentary was produced only a month before her passing.
 Reporting on the announcement the Chicago Tribune's Mary Schmich wrote, "Thurman gave her own heart away, marching and protesting and speechifying on behalf of poor people, never mind that for years the doctors told her to sit still, lie down, stay quiet.
 Some politicians would have been happier if she'd obeyed."

-On April 7, 1997 Dovie Thurman died at the age of 51 from heart failure in Chicago, Illinois.
-Thurman is survived by her three children, James, Kim, and Lynn.
+On April 7, 1997, Dovie Thurman died at the age of 51 from heart failure in Chicago, Illinois.
+Thurman was survived by her three children, James, Kim, and Lynn.